Joy and relief greet Puerto Rico fuel deliveries after hurricane

-QUEBRADILLAS, Puerto Rico (Reuters) - When Nestor Rodriguez saw Puma Energy fuel tanker 333 pull into Puerto Rico’s Quebradillas gas station at 12:37 p.m. on Monday, he bowed, raising his arms to the heavens.
+QUEBRADILLAS, Puerto Rico, Oct 3 (Reuters) - When Nestor Rodriguez saw Puma Energy fuel tanker 333 pull into Puerto Rico’s Quebradillas gas station at 12:37 p.m. on Monday, he bowed, raising his arms to the heavens.

 “I didn’t know if it would come today, or if wouldn‘t,” he said as he filled up his tank, after a three-hour wait in the Caribbean sun.
 “When I saw that truck, I saw the glory.
 It was like seeing the Lord.”